bettyrjc/files-finder/README.md

  - [ ] allow validation for 401.
  - [ ] finish setup logout and put email a password in the auth config
  - [ ] paginate the 'table', charging data when it is at the end of the screen
+ - [ ] put list of data for user select whatever they want.

 # NOTE:
 - .env.template should be without values, but for the challenge test, I put all for a faster access